jonathanderque/celeste_clazzig/README.md

 # Controls

-* Keyboard controls
+* Keyboard controls:
-** arrows to move
+  * arrows to move
-** Z to jump (Z assumes a qwerty keyboard.
-On non-qwerty keyboards this is the left-most letter key on the bottom row) ** X to dash (letter key next to the jump key on non-qwerty keyboards) ** Escape to invoke the Pause menu
+  * Z to jump (Z assumes a qwerty keyboard.
+On non-qwerty keyboards this is the left-most letter key on the bottom row)
+  * X to dash (letter key next to the jump key on non-qwerty keyboards)
+  * Escape to invoke the Pause menu

-* Gamepad controls should be self explicit.
+* Gamepad controls should be self explanatory.
 X-Input gamepads work well.
 Dualshock 4 controllers work partially (the game can be played but the option menu is not working).

 # Credits